The NSW Government will introduce a 12-month trial drug checking program at selected music festivals from early 2025.

 Yes.
 The service will be free for people attending festivals included in this trial.

-The program will be funded by NSW Health.
+The program is funded by NSW Health.

-When a person enters a festival drug checking area, they will speak to a trained harm reduction health worker who will explain the process.
+When a person enters a festival drug checking area, they will speak to a trained harm reduction worker who will explain the process.

 They will be required to sign a waiver noting the limitations of testing and that no level of illicit drug consumption is safe.